blackberry/Cascades-Samples/hellocascades/readme.txt

 ========================================================================
 Sample Description.

- This is a very basic Hello World application for Cascades 4.
+ This is a very basic Hello World application for Cascades.

  You will learn how to:
  - Add an image to the UI